-This past weekend I wanted to tryout an idea I had for some leftover sweet potatoes.
+This past weekend I wanted to try out an idea I had with some leftover sweet potatoes.
 As Thanksgiving is approaching, I know this recipe is going to come in handy.
-Don't get me wrong--we love leftovers, but you can eat so many sweet potatoes, and then they have to go.
+Don't get me wrong--we love our leftovers, but there is a thing about you can only eat so many sweet potatoes, so that is how I came up with making this pie.

-Well, you say "why not make pies, but you have no pie crust"?
-No fear, did you know that you can make a Sweet Potato Pie without a crust?
-Yes, you can make a Crustless Sweet Potato Pie!
+Did you know that you can make a Sweet Potato Pie without a crust?
+Yes, you can make a Crustless Sweet Potato Pie sometimes called Impossible Sweet Potato Pie.

 Crustless Sweet Potato Pie